 Actuarial Assumptions Continued.
 For non-disabled retirees, an IMRF specific mortality table was used with fully generational projection scale MP-2017 (base year 2015).
 The IMRF specific rates were developed from the RP-2014 Blue Collar Health Annuitant Mortality Table with adjustments to match current IMRF experience.
 For disabled retirees, an IMRF specific mortality table was used with fully generational projection scale MP-2017 (base year 2015).
 The IMRF specific rates were developed from the RP-2014 Disabled Retirees Mortality Table applying the same adjustment that were applied for non-disabled lives.
 For active members, an IMRF specific mortality table was used with fully generational projection scale MP-2017 (base year 2015).
-The IMRF specific rates were developed from the RP-2014 Disabled Retirees Mortality Table applying the same adjustment that were applied for non-disabled lives.
-For active members, an IMRF specific mortality table was used with fully generational projection scale MP-2017 (base year 2015).
-The IMRF specific rates were developed from the RP-2014 Disabled Retirees Mortality Table applying the same adjustment that were applied for non-disabled lives.
-For active members, an IMRF specific mortality table was used with fully generational projection scale MP-2017 (base year 2015).
 The IMRF specific rates were developed from the RP-2014 Employee Mortality Table with adjustments to match current IMRF experience.

-The long-term expected rate of return on pension plan investments was determined using a buildingblock method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense, and inflation) are developed for each major asset class.
+The long-term expected rate of return on pension plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense, and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return to the target asset allocation percentage and adding expected inflation.
 The target allocation and best estimates of geometric real rates of return for each major asset class are summarized in the following table:

+Long-Term Expected Real

-Asset Class Target Long-Term Expected Real Rate of Return
+Target Rate of Return

-Fixed Income 28.00% 3.00%
+28.00% 3.75%

-Domestic Equities 37.00% 6.85%
+37.00% 7.15%

-International Equities 18.00% 6.75%
+18.00% 7.25%

-Real Estate 9.00% 5.75%
+9.00% 6.25%

-Blended 7.00% 2.65% - 7.35%
+7.00% 3.20% - 8.50%

-Cash and Cash Equivalents 1.00% 2.25%
+1.00% 2.50%

+37.00% 18.00% 9.00% 7.00%